Ulysses S. Grant III

 Ulysses Simpson Grant III (July 4, 1881 – August 29, 1968) was a United States Army officer and planner.
-He was the son of Frederick Dent Grant, and the grandson of General of the Army and American President Ulysses S. Grant.
+He was the son of Frederick Dent Grant, and the grandson of General of the Armies and American President Ulysses S. Grant.

 Early life and education

 Grant was born in Chicago, as a grandson of President and General Ulysses S. Grant and educated in Austria, where his father was an American diplomat.
 He attended Columbia University until 1898 when he received an appointment to West Point.
 In July and August 1899, both Grant and Douglas MacArthur joined their first summer camp at West Point, and they were especially marked plebes for hazing by upperclassmen since they were the grandson and son, respectively, of well-known men (Ulysses S. Grant and Arthur MacArthur).
-Grant graduated sixth in his class in 1903 while Douglas MacArthur graduated first in that class.
+Grant graduated sixth in his class in 1903 while MacArthur graduated first in that class.

-Career
+Military career

 After his graduation from West Point, Grant was assigned to the Corps of Engineers of the United States Army and graduated from the U.S. Engineer School in 1908.
 He also served in the General Staff Corps from 1917 to 1920 and again from 1936 to 1940.

-Grant served on Mindanao in the Philippines (1903–04); the Cuban Pacification (1906); the Mexican Border Service (1913–17), including the Veracruz Expedition (1914), and the Pancho Villa Expedition (1916); as well as in World War I and World War II.
+Grant served on Mindanao in the Philippines (1903–04); the Cuban Pacification (1906); the Mexican Border Service (1913–1917), including the Veracruz Expedition (1914), and the Pancho Villa Expedition (1916); as well as in World War I and World War II.

-In 1904 Grant served as an aide to President Theodore Roosevelt.
+In 1904 Grant served as an aide to U.S. President Theodore Roosevelt.
 Grant met his future wife while he was at the White House.

-In 1907, Grant married Edith Ruth Root (1878–1962), the daughter of Elihu Root, the former Secretary of War and Secretary of State.
-They had three daughters: Edith, Clara Frances, and Julia.
+In 1907, Grant married Edith Ruth Root, the daughter of Elihu Root, the former Secretary of War and Secretary of State.
+They had three daughters.

 During World War I, Grant was promoted to major.
 From 1918 to 1919, Major Grant served on the staff of General Tasker H. Bliss, the United States representative at the Supreme War Council at Versailles.
 Grant was the secretary of the American section.
 In 1918, he assisted in the treaty negotiations with Germany regarding the treatment of prisoners of war.
 In 1919, Grant served on President Woodrow Wilson's commission to negotiate peace in Paris.

+For his service during the war Grant was awarded the Army Distinguished Service Medal, the citation for which reads: